Andrew Sullivan: Is the World Done With Liberal Democracy?

 And in the U.S., of course, the omens are not good right now.
 Trump himself is resurgent in the polls — his disapproval-approval gap was -20 points last December; it’s -11 points almost six months later.
 On the generic ballot, the Democrats’ lead has sunk from 13 points to 6 in the last five months.
 The party is in shambles in Southern California, one of its key regions for regaining control of the House.
 Sean Trende now believes that continued GOP control of Congress is perfectly possible, even probable.
 Since, it seems to me, the midterms are our only real shot at checking our own strongman, this is demoralizing.

 Maybe the economy’s continued steady growth is part of Trump’s polling revival, especially as it begins to reach the working class (at long last).
 Or maybe the outreach to North Korea has persuaded enough people that Trump is not always terribly dangerous in world affairs.
-Maybe it’s the tax cuts, although they have had no effect on growth so far – first quarter GDP growth was just downgraded to 2.2 percent.
-But the better part, I’d wager, is simply Trump’s continued salesmanship, his relentless media presence, the tribalism now endemic to our politics, and his core anti-establishment appeal.
+Maybe it’s the tax cuts, although they have had no effect on growth so far — first quarter GDP growth was just downgraded to 2.2 percent.
+But the better part, I’d wager, is simply Trump’s continued salesmanship, his relentless media presence, the tribalism now endemic to our politics, and his core anti-Establishment appeal.

-Watch last Tuesday’s Nashville rally for Trump – or, if you can’t bear it, check out Daniel Dale’s account in the Toronto Star.
-Trump uses these rallies to sustain the cult – and it works.
-He lies and lies and lies, of course; but his success at delegitimizing mainstream media has helped build these lies into a narrative of triumphalism that more and more Americans are prepared to believe.
-Most politicians cannot do this, because they retain some shard of shame and simply cannot muster the energy for sustained, authentic rage.
-But Trump can pull off both, because the core stability of his own psyche demands it.
+Watch last Tuesday’s Nashville rally for Trump — or, if you can’t bear it, check out Daniel Dale’s account in the Toronto Star.
+Trump uses these rallies to sustain the cult — and it works.
+He lies and lies and lies, of course; but his success at delegitimizing mainstream media has helped to build these lies into a narrative of triumphalism that more and more Americans are prepared to believe.
+Most politicians cannot do this because they retain some shard of shame and simply cannot muster the energy for sustained, authentic rage.
+But Trump can pull off both because the core stability of his own psyche demands it.

 And so, on Tuesday, he went only five minutes before demonizing the media: “There they are, right back there.
 They’re fake.
 They are fake.”
-He then proclaims (as if he needed to) that the GOP is now inseparable from himself: when he brings the candidate he is allegedly rallying for – Marsha Blackburn – onto the stage, it is only for her to say: “Tennessee needs a senator who is going to support President Donald Trump.”
+He then proclaims (as if he needed to) that the GOP is now inseparable from himself: When he brings the candidate he is allegedly rallying for — Marsha Blackburn — onto the stage, it is only for her to say: “Tennessee needs a senator who is going to support President Donald Trump.”
 And that’s been the message in the GOP primaries, and in almost every ad the GOP has deployed.
 It’s all about one man, and the need to support him.
 The policies and their impact don’t seem to matter any more.
-This is strongman politics, backed up by shameless abuse of power – most recently displayed in his use of the pardon power to help his friends, and potential witnesses.
+This is strongman politics, backed up by shameless abuse of power — most recently displayed in his use of the pardon power to help his friends, and potential witnesses.

 Dale doggedly counts the lies: Wages “are rising for the first time in many, many years.”
 False.
 They’ve been rising for four years now.
 Nancy Pelosi “loves” the street gang M-13.
 Please.
 Mexicans “are going to pay for the wall and they’re going to enjoy it.”
 Fantasy.
 The diversity lottery is full of immigrants picked by their governments, in order to get rid of undesirables.
 Bonkers.
 Illegal immigration is “down 40 percent.”
-In the month after Trump’s inauguration, the number of people caught crossing over the border dipped to a 17-year-low.
+In the month after Trump’s inauguration, the number of people caught crossing over the border dipped to a 17-year low.
 But the number of migrants caught in March of 2018 was 200 percent higher than the year before.
 And on and on.
-This is not a conventional political speech rooted in reality; it’s an act of shameless salesmanship based on a constantly mutating con-job, keeping the lines that worked well in the past, fitting everything into the narrative of American rebirth inseparable from the godfather now in control.
+This is not a conventional political speech rooted in reality; it’s an act of shameless salesmanship based on a constantly mutating con job, keeping the lines that worked well in the past, fitting everything into the narrative of American rebirth inseparable from the godfather now in control.
 And the crowd laps it up.

 Trump knows that most Americans are not going to read the fact-checks.
 And his pitch is so relentless, his ballsmanship so huge, that, in the end, the path of least resistance seems the most practical response.
-Even now, his repeated unfounded calumnies against the Mueller inquiry, the Justice Department, the FBI, are working.
+Even now, his repeated, unfounded calumnies against the Mueller inquiry, the Justice Department, and the FBI are working.
 Belief that Mueller is partisan is growing; confidence in the investigation has sunk; Trump has almost succeeded in making Russia’s intervention in the 2016 elections seem as if it were designed to support Hillary.
 A majority still hasn’t bought this.
 But, with a GOP “kinda taking a nap somewhere,” when it isn’t echoing every single lie and delusion of the Supreme Leader, the relentless propaganda is having an effect.
-Unless Mueller has evidence so astounding even Sean Hannity draws a breath, the special counsel probe could also be a political winner for Trump.
-If he’s impeached, barring an economic collapse, he won’t be convicted in a million years and his re-election, once unthinkable, now has to be seen as likely.
+Unless Mueller has evidence so astounding that even Sean Hannity draws a breath, the special-counsel probe could also be a political winner for Trump.
+If he’s impeached, barring an economic collapse, he won’t be convicted in a million years, and his reelection, once unthinkable, now has to be seen as likely.

 In the end, most people just give in to the lie completely.
 It’s easier than constantly resisting a malignant, relentless narcissist.
 Or you tune out.
 It’s perfectly understandable.
 Covering this degeneration for the last year and a half has stressed me beyond any expectation.
-I may be missing a looming massive tide for the Democrats this fall, and I hope I am.
+I may be missing a looming, massive tide for the Democrats this fall, and I hope I am.
 But it is perfectly possible that we will soon be entering the next phase of Trump: when the lie becomes the truth entirely.

 Religion’s Gender Gap